octachrome/piberry/README.md

 Implements the `audio_` interface using ALSA.

 ### module.c
 Implements the high-level modular audio API, `module_`.
 The basic idea to create audio in blocks of, say, 32 frames (one frame is a left channel sample and a right channel sample).
-In one iteration of the pipeline, all the modules create a block of audio data, and they all ultimately are chained together into some kind of final mixer module, whose output block gets sent to the `audio_` interface.
+In one iteration of the pipeline, all the modules create a block of audio data, potentially taking their input from blocks created by other modules.
+The output from some final mixer module gets sent to the `audio_` interface.

 When you create a module you get a handle which you can use to read that module's current block.
 When you ask the module API for a module's current block, it lazily asks the module to populate it, if it hasn't already done so.